 No. 2 pencils (Parents should stick to the basics to avoid classroom competition.)

 Pencil sharpener (hand held with a top to collect shavings)

 Spiral bound or composition notebooks

-Note: Teachers can be picky about paper.
+Loose-leaf notebook paper (Teachers can be picky about paper.
 Schools usually supply specially ruled handwriting paper to help younger children with letter formation.
-Older children use wide-ruled paper.
+Older children use wide-ruled paper.)

 Box for storing supplies